Welcome to the Duke Of Kent Lodge 5818

 Lodge Meetings

-Guest and visitors always welcome to our meetings Masonic Meetings
+Guests and visitors are always welcome at our Masonic meetings.

-The Duke of Kent Lodge No. 5818 in Maidstone, Kent, is particularly known for its excellent Festive Boards, offering high-quality dining in a warm and welcoming atmosphere.
-Combining traditional toasts with lighthearted good humour, the lodge creates an enjoyable and sociable experience after every meeting.
+The Duke of Kent Lodge No. 5818 in Maidstone, Kent, is famous for its exceptional Festive Boards, offering excellent dining in a welcoming atmosphere.

 Frequently Asked Questions